cs1302uga/cs1302-genlistadt/README.md

     definitions.
 If you implement the interface correctly, then you should pass the associated test cases.

+  * An interactive tester will be provided to you via Piazza a couple days after the project has been released.
+This tester will contain a special, interactive driver-type class that you can use to partially test your `LinkedGenList<T>` class.
+This tester is not what will be used during grading, however, you may find it useful when writing your own tests.

 * **(13 points) `LinkedListTest`:** Create the `cs1302.genlist.LinkedListTest` class
   to demo proper use of some of the more interesting methods provided by the interface using your `LinkedGenList<T>` class.
 In this class, you are required to